 Leave a Comment

-Updated: April 11, 2023 by admin
+Updated: November 30, 2023 by admin

 Click on a section below to expand it, and read the abbreviated summary of content for the section of the bill.

-The Real Emergency Access for Aging and Disability Inclusion (REAADI) for Disasters Act provides solutions for persons with disabilities and older adults during the ever-increasing number of disasters in the United States.
-The REAADI Act will enable persons to maintain their health, safety, and independence before, during, and after disasters.
 The Act includes seven specific provisions: (1) funding research; (2) developing and delivering training and technical assistance; (3) creating a national commission that includes persons with disabilities; (4) Recognizes the role for centers for independent living throughout local disaster preparedness, response, and recovery.
 (5) establish in statute the Crisis Standards of Care issued by HHS/OCR during the pandemic and to apply those standards to all public health emergencies and disasters.
 (6) establishing a Department of Justice review of the Americans with Disabilities Act noncompliance settlement agreements; and (7) creating a government accountability review process for federal funds utilized for disasters to ensure compliance with federal law.

 “SHORT TITLE” This section simply sets the title of the Bill as: “Real Emergency Access for Aging and Disability Inclusion for Disasters Act” or the “REAADI for Disasters Act”.